 - If any issue relating to public rights or interest requires constitutional or legal resolution.

-(a) Cases tried and settled by the Court of Appeals under original jurisdiction;
+- Cases tried and settled by High Court under its original jurisdiction;

 An appeal may also follow the reference cases submitted to the Supreme Court.